ChromaticHQ/.github/.github/ISSUE_TEMPLATE/launch-final.md

 ---
 name: Launch - Final
-about: Prepare for a site launch with a checklist of common steps.
+about: Final checklist of tasks to complete before a site launch.
 title: ''
 labels: ''
 assignees: ''